Surveying students wellbeing: An overview of questions, frequency & insights

 {{justify}}

-Mental health and wellbeing is not an easy topic for anybody to open up and speak freely about, let alone students undergoing a myriad of ever changing challenges.
+Mental health and wellbeing can be a challenging topic for anybody to open up and speak freely about, especially for students undergoing a myriad of ever changing challenges.
 From coping with academic expectations and social media pressures to maintaining meaningful relationships with their peers and conducting a healthy lifestyle, students today are facing a completely new set of pressures and stressors compared to previous generations.

 {{justify}}

-Information is powerful and self reported information gives staff an accurate insight into wellbeing and difficulties students face which provides opportunity for prevention and early intervention.
-Knowing what to ask and how often to ask for feedback is important to collecting the right information to gauge their level of happiness and wellbeing.
-Selecting reliable and valid questions to address potential issues is the first step towards gathering the crucial information.
-The Komodo question library represents a collection of evidence-based psychometric questions and surveys.
+When it comes to the creation of a survey, selecting reliable and valid questions to address potential issues is the first step towards gathering crucial information.
+The questions within the Komodo library go through a careful creation process and represent a collection of evidence-based psychometric questions and surveys.
 This includes but is not limited to the Strengths and Difficulties Questionnaire (SDQ), Difficulties with Emotion Regulation Scale (DERS) and Student Resilience Survey.
+A key element of the question library is ensuring they fit within our wellbeing themes, which also serve to reflect the potential wellbeing issues faced by schools.
 Library questions cover a wide range of topics such as: how students feel about attending school, socialising with their peers or major transitions like starting high school or getting ready for university.
 Questions can also be selected to be more targeted to meet the needs of the individual school or cohort such as: direct screening of mental health difficulties, home sickness, sleep and eating patterns.
 The team at Komodo work alongside each school to create questionnaires that meet the needs of their wellbeing strategies, frameworks and guiding values.

 Would you like to learn more about wellbeing surveying?
 Get in touch today, we’ll help you plan out the best approach for your school needs.